Affiliate links on Android Authority may earn us a commission. Learn more.

 Tested: Is the Google Pixel 4a powerful enough for a budget phone in 2021?

-The Google Pixel 4a is finally here, offering another affordable entry point into Google’s smartphone ecosystem.
-Much like last year’s Pixel 3a, this latest model isn’t attempting to win over the performance-enthusiast crowd.
+The Google Pixel 4a is here, offering another affordable entry point into Google’s smartphone ecosystem.
+Much like 2019’s Pixel 3a, this latest model isn’t attempting to win over the performance-enthusiast crowd.
 Instead, the Pixel 4a offers just enough of everything you need in a comprehensive, reliable smartphone package.

 Our verdict: Google Pixel 4a review: Google’s best phone in years